Algebraic Evaluation Theorems: Acknowledgments

 \subsubsection{Training, validation, and testing splits}

-The large size of the \textsc{ACSEmployment} dataset allows a training and validation that are large enough to get label accuracies around 65\% but small relative to the testing set.
-The training set consisted of 20K samples per label and the training runs were validated with a set with 1K samples per label.
-This single training run is the basis of all the testing runs that form the demonstration of the AE in this report.
+The large size of the \textsc{ACSEmployment} dataset allows training and validation dataset sizes that are large enough to get label accuracies around 65\% but small relative to the testing set.
+Training and validation was carried out on about 50K records total but tested on random 20K samples from the 3M records remaining.
+The classifiers were trained and validated only once.
+The experiments focused on variation of AE and MV predictions given the same fixed classifiers.

 Four thousand evaluations were carried out with the held-out testing data (non-employed: 1,679,385, employed: 1,388,722).
 Each evaluation had 20K records to label.
 The evaluations were carried out at four settings of the prevalences.
 The unemployed prevalence in a test, \pa, was set to 2/10, 4/10, 6/10, and 8/10.